trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 [extra]

 summary = "<p>Our mission is to make critical infrastructure software safer.
-We must eliminate performance considerations as a barrier for adoptiong the memory safe languange Rust in order to achieve this goal.</p>"
+We must eliminate performance considerations as a barrier for adopting the memory safe languange Rust in order to achieve this goal.</p>"

 funders = [
     "tweedegolf", "nlnetfoundation", "ngi-zero-core", "aws"